 Prohibition on obtaining certified cost or pricing data (10 U.S.C. chapter 271 and 41 U.S.C.
 CHAPTER 35)

-Certified cost or pricing data is not required for acquisitions at or below the simplified acquisition threshold or when specific exceptions apply, but alternative data may still be needed to justify fair and reasonable pricing.
+Certified cost or pricing data cannot be required below the simplified acquisition threshold or when specific exceptions—such as adequate price competition, commercial items, or waivers—apply, but alternative data may still be needed to justify fair and reasonable pricing.

 Overview